Olpha

-JSC Olpha (till 19.06.2024 the company' name was JSC Olainfarm) is a Latvian leading manufacturer in the chemical and pharmaceutical sector of the Baltic States.
+JSC Olpha (formerly JSC Olainfarm) is a Latvian pharmaceutical company and drug manufacturer.
+In June 2024, Olainfarm announced a rebranding to Olpha.

-The company was founded in 1972 as state enterprise "Olaines ķīmiski – farmaceitiskā rūpnīca" (Olaine Chemical-Pharmaceutical Plant).
-The main goal of founding the company was to supply pharmaceutical substances and intermediates to several finished drug form manufacturing plants in the Soviet Union.
-As a result of privatization in 1997, the company was reorganized into a joint stock company, and its shares were publicly listed.
+The company traces its origins to the Olaine Chemical-Pharmaceutical Plant.
+Its first synthesis of furagin was carried out on 10 October 1972, a date the company identifies as the start of its operations under the name Olaines ķīmiski-farmaceitiskā rūpnīca.

 Olainfarm produces over 60 final dosage forms, 25 active pharmaceutical ingredients and 20 intermediates.
-The product portfolio is well diversified with the main emphasis on branded products, historically unique to Olainfarm.
-The key areas of specialization in final dosage forms include neurology (cholinesterase inhibitors, anxiolytics, psychostimulants, nootropics), cardiology (antiarrhythmics, energy metabolism enhancers), infectology (original nitrofurantoine derivatives and antivirals) and allergology (fast acting antihistamines).
+Their key areas of specialization in final dosage forms include neurology (cholinesterase inhibitors, anxiolytics, psychostimulants, nootropics), cardiology (antiarrhythmics, energy metabolism enhancers), infectology (original nitrofurantoine derivatives and antivirals) and allergology (fast acting antihistamines).

 Olainfarm is certified in accordance with the requirements of the EU GMP for APIs and FDFs, the U.S. cGMP for certain APIs (FDA), TGA for FDFs (Australia), CEP for certain APIs, ISO 14001 Environmental Management System and ISO 17025 Laboratory Management System.

-Proof of the high quality of the Olainfarm products is cooperation with such global and regionally acknowledged companies as Novartis, Dr. Reddy's, Glenmark Generics, Sigma AU, Almirall Ranke, UQUIFA, MIAT, Actavis, Teva, Egis, PHF and many others.
-Since 2011 Olainfarm supplies anti-tuberculosis medication to the World Health Organization.

 Patron of the University of Latvia

 Olainfarm is a silver patron of the University of Latvia Foundation.
-Supports the University of Latvia since 2012 by donating scholarships to pharmacy students of the Faculty of Chemistry and the Faculty of Medicine of the University of Latvia, as well as for the course of exact events.
+Since 2012, Olainfarm has the donated scholarships to the University of Lativia for pharmacy students of the Faculty of Chemistry and the Faculty of Medicine of the University of Latvia.

-Representative offices in Ukraine, Tajikistan, Albania, Armenia, Kazakhstan, Kosovo, Uzbekistan and Mongolia, subsidiaries in Latvia, Lithuania, Turkey, Azerbaijan and Kyrgyzstan, and contracted agents in the USA, Serbia, Turkmenistan, Moldova, Sweden and Southeast Asia.

-Olainfarm exports to more than 60 countries worldwide and the export share is near 90%.